talipovdaniyar/talipovdaniyar.github.io/source/_posts/tfs-pi-soundboard.md

 Breaking the build is not the end of the world.
 What's really important is noticing it on time and fixing it as quickly as possible.
 Therefore you need a notifier that warns you when a build has failed.
 <!-- excerpt -->

-Breaking the build can happen to the best of us.
+Breaking the build, it can happen to the best of us.
 Usually when a build fails the concerned developer or the whole dev team receives an email with the stacktrace.
 But all too often, there is a latency between breaking the build and noticing it being broken.
 In the worst case scenario this can lead to other developers retrieving broken code and continue building on it.

 ## Fail-Fast
 It's crucial to have a [fail-fast](https://en.wikipedia.org/wiki/Fail-fast) development flow, but that's not always the case.
 There are alternatives out there, that use more team oriented communication platforms.
 Like e.g. linking build events to a Slack channel or even [shooting missiles](https://github.com/codedance/Retaliation) at the culprit.